 The Health and Social Care Model is Ever-changing and Ever-challenging

-Health and Social Care have been under cost pressure for years, and faces considerable savings expectations and budget restrictions for many more as the population ages.
+Health and Social Care have been under cost pressure for years, and face considerable savings expectations and budget restrictions for many more as the population ages.
 Whilst there will always be a need for intensive care packages and care homes, new methods of delivering care in someone’s own home need to be properly supported to ensure Service Users receive the support they need and prevent care needs increasing.

 Most people would rather live independently in their own home, in an environment where they are most comfortable surrounded by their friends and family – but only with the right support.
 At a time when service providers are expected to support more people with fewer available resources, funding new and innovative ways to deliver care is extremely challenging.